 Make an Appointment:

-English Department Writing tutors are also available at the Teaching Learning Center (TLC) in Escondido.
+English Department Writing tutors are also available at the Teaching Learning Center (TLC) on the San Marcos campus and in Escondido.
 No appointments are necessary to see a Writing tutor in Escondido.
 In both locations, you must be a registered student of Palomar College, be working on an assignment for a Palomar College class, and have your Palomar ID number in order to receive tutoring or work independently at an open computer station.
+The summer hours for the San Marcos campus TLC are Monday through Thursday, 3-6 pm.
 In order to print out documents, you must put money into your Go Print account, using one of the machines in the Library or Admissions (you will need your ID number, eServices password, and paper money - no coins or credit/debit cards); the cost of printing is 10 cents per page.

 - Bring everything you need. --------->